-Alonzo L. Gaskill (firstname.lastname@example.org) is an associate professor of Church history and doctrine at BYU.
+Alonzo L. Gaskill (email@example.com) was an associate professor of Church history and doctrine at BYU when this was published.

 Even for the most imaginative among us, life seldom turns out as planned.
 It seems fair to say that BYU professor Spencer Palmer’s life went in directions he never anticipated in his youth.
 Some might say he lived a “charmed” existence, though “blessed” or even “divinely directed” seems a more fitting description.
 An awareness of Palmer’s life and legacy leaves you with a strong impression that God closed certain doors and opened others to ensure that this preacher of the gospel was where the Lord needed him to be during an important chapter in the unfolding of the Latter-day kingdom.